 Don’t connect allowance with chores or good behavior

 Allowance is a tool for kids to learn money management.
-If it’s tied to doing chores or good behavior, it can diminish the money management learning experience for kids.
+If it’s tied chores or good behavior, it can diminish the money management learning experience for kids.

-For more on why it’s not a good idea to tie allowance to chores see: How to Motivate Kids to Do Chores – Without Paying Them
+For more on why it’s not a good idea to tie allowance and chores see: How to Motivate Kids to Do Chores – Without Paying Them

 If kids want more money, let them earn it

-While most experts discourage paying kids for routine household chores (see above), it’s a good idea to let kids earn money, especially if they want more than they’re being given as an allowance.
+Most experts discourage paying kids for routine household chores (see above).
+However, it’s still a good idea to let kids earn money.

 For young kids, parents can have them do jobs for hire, or rather, jobs that are age-appropriate and something that the parent might otherwise have hired an outside company or contractor to do.
 Older kids and teens can try to find employment outside of the home such as babysitting, mowing lawns or lifeguarding.